-Redundancy is not covered by the ACAS code of practice which means when you need to make employees redundant you must ensure you follow a fair procedure which complies with all the relevant case law.
-This can be difficult for any business because what is fair in one type of business may not be fair in your own business.
+When you need to make employees redundant you must ensure you follow a fair procedure which complies with all the relevant case law.

 Once you have determined the correct selection pools you will then need to ensure you follow the correct redundancy procedure.
-This will include consulting employees correctly, inviting the employees to meetings and applying a fair selection criteria that does not discriminate against those employees who may have a protected characteristic and protection under the Equality Act 2010.
+This will include consulting employees correctly, inviting the employees to meetings in writing and applying a fair selection criteria that does not discriminate against those employees who may have a protected characteristic and protection under the Equality Act 2010.